FalconMC-Dev/docs/src/falconmc/developer/networking.md

 To guarantee performance, the packet pipeline should be one of the most optimized components of FalconMC.

+Note that in the diagrams shown below, compression and encryption have not been implemented yet.

 ### Receiving process
 Shown below is a flowchart of the receiving end of a connection: